 Messages From God The Memoirs of Grandmaster Eric Kino (Prequel- The Calling: A short but ultra important part of the series.
 What happened to little ten-year-old Eric Kino that changed the course of his life and turned him into the remarkable man he is?) and....
-Kino Martial Arts Student Handbook Coming up Next in the In Jesus' Name Series DND # 9 Circle of Life - In Jesus' Name Sneak Preview March 15th Friday Afternoon, Hollywood, California Eric Kino the Third, known most of his life thus far as Young Eric, landed flat on his back, breaths coming in huge gasps.
+Kino Martial Arts Student Handbook Coming up Next in the In Jesus' Name Series 9999 #9 Sneak Preview.....

+March 15th Friday Afternoon, Hollywood, California Eric Kino the Third, known most of his life thus far as Young Eric, landed flat on his back, breaths coming in huge gasps.
 His face registered pain, perspiration dripped from his hard body, a body that was currently covered in bruises and abrasions.
 The guy standing over him pointed a gun at his head.
 "Say goodbye," he said softly.